gigadesign1/magento2-test-case/README.md

 Also; I did not use /rest/V1/orders/{order_id} (so without the /remark) because it is a core concept that an order can **not** be changed.
 It can only be updated by the 'flow' of creating invoices and shipments, but never edited by a user.

 To improve the module I would rename it to ESTG_OrderRemarks (I did not have inspriration on the column name when I started the module).

+##Assignment 2.2 - Add stock notice to product detail page
+In high traffic and high available webshops my advise would be to not do this.
+Magento purges the product detail page and all category pages by default when it's sold, but you don't want to do that.
+Displaying the amount of stock doesn't help in that requirement.

+But if we want to display the quantity left, we have to use the new inventory module, since the cataloginventory is deprecated.
+Since stock can be from multiple sources I have to loop through all the sources to get the sum of all stocks.
+By default an order will be dispatched over all available sources, so this is the actual maximum a customer can order through the website.

+I have used two kinds of operations to set the default value of configuration.
+By adding the 'enabled' status to the config.xml and to the config.php it is not possible to change it through the admin.
+By adding the stock level only to config.php it is set as default, but it is possible to be changed in the admin.

+I've also used a second configuration to enable or disable the feature and added it to the layout.xml.
+In this case the whole block won't get instanciated when the configuration is put on disabled.